 While it may be an essential role in healthcare, nursing is not the only way to make a difference in the lives of patients.

 So, if you want to go into healthcare, but don’t want to become a nurse, rest assured that there is a path for you—it’s just a matter of finding the right one.
-Use this guide for an overview of five excellent entry-level (non-nursing) roles in the healthcare field.
+Use this guide for an overview excellent entry-level (non-nursing) roles in the healthcare field.

 Entry-Level Healthcare